 2.24.
 These 'technology trends' have a number of implications for our future strategy.
 In the first place, they will create opportunities for firms at the 'leading edge' of innovation - such as those involved in the development and commercialisation of new technology.
 But they will also have an impact on the wider business base, as firms adopt new technologies in order to remain competitive.
-This will have particular implications both for future workforce skills and management capacity - but improving levels of technology adoption and adaption across the economy are likely to have significant future productivity benefits10.
+This will have particular implications both for future workforce skills and management capacity - but improving levels of technology adoption and adaption across the economy are likely to have significant future productivity benefits.10 consequences.

-2.25.
-Technology will also have broader 'disruptive' consequences.
 The impact of this on the retail sector is already visible in many town centres and high streets, and in some sectors and occupations, employment will fall, even if jobs are created in aggregate.